 A pool cover works in three ways:

-1. It floats on the surface of the pool and allows the sun’s rays to enter the pool to heat up the water.
+- It floats on the pool’s surface, allowing the sun’s rays to enter and heat the water.

-2. It acts as a giant blanket and insulates the pool which greatly reduces heat loss, particularly at night and during windy weather.
+- It acts as a giant blanket and insulates the pool, greatly reducing heat loss, particularly at night and during windy weather.

 Pros and cons of solar pool covers